Home | Send Feedback | Share on Bluesky |

 In this tutorial, I will install the free Community Edition of Seafile.
-There is also a Pro Edition, which is also free for up to 3 users, but for this tutorial, I don't need the additional features of the Pro Edition.
+There is also a Pro Edition that includes additional features like LDAP integration, advanced search, and office document collaboration.
+The Pro Edition is free for up to 3 users, making it a viable option for small teams.
 Check out this page to see the differences between the Community and Pro Editions.

 sea.rasc.ch.
 86400 IN A 51.38.124.133